nejyeah/cuda_demo/README.md

 # CUDA_Test
-**The main role of the project: CUDA 8.0/TensorRT's usage(each test code gives the implementation of C ++ and CUDA, respectively, and gives the calculation time for each method):**
+**The main role of the project: CUDA 8.0/TensorRT's usage(each test code gives the implementation of C ++ and CUDA, respectively, and gives the calculation time for each method)**
+**Note: Clone this repository to E:/GitCode/**
 - CUDA 8.0 test code
 	- simple
 		- vector add: C = A + B